 If dry-run fails

-config schema validation failed: your post-change config shape is invalid; fix the path/value or provider/ref object shape.Config policy validation failed: unsupported SecretRef usage: move that credential back to plaintext/string input; keep SecretRefs on supported surfaces only.SecretRef assignment(s) could not be resolved: the referenced provider/ref cannot currently resolve (missing env var, invalid file pointer, exec provider failure, or provider/source mismatch).Dry run note: skipped <n> exec SecretRef resolvability check(s): rerun with--allow-execif you need exec resolvability validation.- For batch mode, fix failing entries and rerun
+config schema validation failed: your post-change config shape is invalid; fix the path/value or provider/ref object shape.Config policy validation failed: unsupported SecretRef usage: move that credential back to plaintext/string input; keep SecretRefs on supported surfaces only.SecretRef assignment(s) could not be resolved: the referenced provider/ref cannot currently resolve (missing env/store name, invalid file pointer, exec provider failure, or provider/source mismatch).model reference validation failed: a changed text-model primary or fallback is unknown; runopenclaw models listand choose an available model.Dry run note: skipped <n> exec SecretRef resolvability check(s): rerun with--allow-execif you need exec resolvability validation.- For batch mode, fix failing entries and rerun

 --dry-runbefore writing.